telerik/blazor-docs/testing/unit-testing-with-bunit.md

 ## Common issues

 Considering the above-listed JS limitation, you may experience some issues when testing the components.
-Here is a list of several common problems:
+The following sections in this article list these issues.

 ### TelerikRootComponent is Missing